-INGSA operates under the auspices of the International Council for Science (www.icsu.org), which acts as trustee of INGSA funds and hosts its governance committee.
-INGSA’s secretariat is based in the Office of the Prime Minister’s Chief Science Advisor in New Zealand (www.pmcsa.org.nz).
+INGSA operates under the auspices of the International Science Council (https://council.science/), which acts as trustee of INGSA funds and hosts its governance committee.
+INGSA’s secretariat is based in the Centre for Science in Policy, Diplomacy and Society (SciPoDS) at the University of Auckland in New Zealand.

 The mission of the International Network for Government Science Advice (INGSA) is to provide a forum for policy makers, practitioners, national academies, and academics to share experience, build capacity and develop theoretical and practical approaches to the use of scientific evidence in informing policy at all levels of government.

 Its primary focus is on the place of science in public policy formation rather than advice on the structure and governance of public science and innovation systems.

 - Exchanging lessons, evidence and new concepts through conferences, workshops and a website;

 - Collaborating with other organisations where there are common or overlapping interests;

 - Assisting the development of advisory systems through capacity-building workshops;

 - Producing articles and discussion papers based on comparative research into the science and art of scientific advice.

 INGSA is committed to diversity, recognising the multiple cultures and structures of governance and policy development.
 It is not intended to lobby for, or endorse, any particular form or structure of science advice to governments.
 INGSA’s primary objective to improve the use of evidence in informing public policy, rather than providing advice on the structure and governance of public science and innovation systems.